gl7176/GreySealCNN/README.md

 Note: workflow is designed for working on one mosaic at a time, but inputs and outputs can be merged/separated between steps to process multi-mosaic datasets.

 If you encounter any errors or have any questions, please reach out to Gregory Larsen at gdl10@duke.edu

+Code was written by Patrick Gray, Maddie Hayes and Greg Larsen with support from the Duke University Marine Robotics and Remote Sensing Lab.